 Midjourney strikes a good balance between ease of use and impressive results.
 All you need to use it is a Discord account.
 Your text prompts are submitted as messages in a channel, and you get to see what other people are creating too.
 Midjourney offers some nice additional features like upscaling and variations.

-MidJourney Beta is free to use for the first 25 prompts.
-After that, you can choose from a number of full memberships that start at $10 per month.
+MidJourney Beta was once free to use for the first 25 prompts.
+Midjourney no longer offers a free trial as of March 30, 2023, however.
+You can choose from a number of full memberships that start at $10 per month.

 Stable Diffusion

 Stable Diffusion is an open-source machine learning image generator.
-It can create images from text prompts like many other tools, plus modify existing images, and upscale blurry images.
+It can create images from text prompts like many other tools, plus modify existing images, upscale blurry images, and generate video using an extension.
 Stable Diffusion runs locally on your own computer.
 We have a handy guide for getting it up and running.

 The cool thing about Stable Diffusion is it’s completely free, and you get a lot of control since it runs locally.
 You will need to make sure your computer meets the requirements, though.